The-Delta-Studio/development-guides/C#/README.md

 - Single word objects are named with an uppercase.
 - Multiple word objects are declared as descriptive as possible with meaningful names.
+- User noune or noun phrases to name an object.

 -[4.2](@objects--case) **Case**: